 - Teaching Arrangements

-- The first section (Prof Waters) explores phylogenetic and genomic approaches to the study of evolutionary and biogeographic processes below the species level
+- The first section (Professor Waters) explores phylogenetic and genomic approaches to the study of evolutionary and biogeographic processes below the species level

 - The second section (Dr Kennedy) focuses on a detailed phylogenetic analysis of multiple data types

-- The third section (Dr Rawlence) explores ancient DNA approaches to the study of evolutionary and biogeographic processes
+- The final section (Dr Rawlence) explores ancient DNA approaches to the study of evolutionary and biogeographic processes

 - Textbooks are not required for this paper.